foundry-rs/book/src/forge/forge-std.md

 Forge Standard Library (Forge Std) is a collection of helpful contracts that make writing tests easier, faster, and more user-friendly.

-Using Forge Std is the prefered way of writing tests with Foundry.
+Using Forge Std is the preferred way of writing tests with Foundry.

 It provides all the essential functionality you'd need: